ypriverol/github-paper/document/manuscript.md

 ![The structure of a GitHub-based project illustrating project structure and interactions with the community.](./figure01_overview.pdf)

-## Rule 2.
-Learn Git and embrace its power

-The cornerstone of GitHub is the distributed version control system git.
-Every change, from fixing a typo to a complete redesign of the software, is controlled by versions, so called revisions.
-While beginners may consider the learning curve of Git steep, many introductory and detailed tutorials are available.
-A revision can be considered as a _snapshot_ (version) of a file system.
-Git is remarkably effective in archiving the complete history of a project (all revisions) by, amongst other things, storing only the differences among them.
-To create a new revision, the set of changes introduced (e.g. new, deleted or modified files) are committed to the repository.
-Following the rule: "commit often, as most as you can, perfection later", one can keep track of the development in small incremental changes.
-At any time it is possible to go back to a previous version.
-In larger projects, multiple users contribute to the same repository.

 ## Rule 3.
 Developing and collaborating on new features: branching and forking